-Beginning Jan 12th on The Lyric Feature on RTÉ lyric fm, a new four-part radio series presented by art critic Cristín Leach explores how ideas of Ireland and Irish identity have been visually represented over three hundred years - listen to the first episode below:
+In a new series for The Lyric Feature on RTÉ lyric fm, art critic Cristín Leach explores how ideas of Ireland and Irish identity have been visually represented over three hundred years - listen to the first episode above.

-Ireland Portrayed runs from January 12th to February 2nd 2020 on The Lyric Feature on RTÉ lyric fm, Sundays at 6pm.
+Ireland Portrayed runs from 21st June - 12th July on The Lyric Feature on RTÉ lyric fm, Sundays at 6pm.